Looking for a central hotel in Rome?

 Some neighborhoods you know today, such as the Jewish Ghetto, may include parts of various Rioni.

-Rome's center itself is made up of lots of neighborhoods that vary quite a bit from each other, in a 2-block area.
+Rome's center itself is made up of lots of neighborhoods that vary quite a bit from each other, even in a 2-block area.

 The below neighborhood descriptions were written by Rome native Alessandro.